tps2022/tps2022/README.md

 ### Hey there. 🦦
-During Spring 2022, I was a student in the Per Scholas Software Engineering bootcamp.
+During Spring 2022, I was a student in an intense 14 week Software Engineering course sponsored by Per Scholas.

 During the day, I work in technical project management and technical writing.